karayabin/universe-snapshot/universe/Ling/Light_Kit_BootstrapWidgetLibrary/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary.md

 Table of contents
 ===========

+- [BlogCardsWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogCardsWidget.md) &ndash; The BlogCardsWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenAdminTableWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenAdminTableWidget.md) &ndash; The BlogenAdminTableWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenFormWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenFormWidget.md) &ndash; The BlogenFormWidget class.
+    - [BlogenFormWidget::__construct](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenFormWidget/__construct.md) &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenHeaderWithActionButtonsWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenHeaderWithActionButtonsWidget.md) &ndash; The BlogenHeaderWithActionButtonsWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenHeaderWithModalActionButtonsWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenHeaderWithModalActionButtonsWidget.md) &ndash; The BlogenHeaderWithModalActionButtonsWidget class.
+    - [BlogenHeaderWithModalActionButtonsWidget::__construct](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenHeaderWithModalActionButtonsWidget/__construct.md) &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenIconHeaderWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenIconHeaderWidget.md) &ndash; The BlogenIconHeaderWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenSearchHeaderWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenSearchHeaderWidget.md) &ndash; The BlogenSearchHeaderWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenSidebarAvatarWithActionButtonsWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenSidebarAvatarWithActionButtonsWidget.md) &ndash; The BlogenSidebarAvatarWithActionButtonsWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [BlogenSidebarIconCardsWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/BlogenSidebarIconCardsWidget.md) &ndash; The BlogenSidebarIconCardsWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
 - [ColoredBoxesWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/ColoredBoxesWidget.md) &ndash; The ColoredBoxesWidget class.
     - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
     - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [ContactFormAndCompanyInfoWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/ContactFormAndCompanyInfoWidget.md) &ndash; The ContactFormAndCompanyInfoWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [FooterWithButtonWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/FooterWithButtonWidget.md) &ndash; The FooterWithButtonWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [GlozzomPricingTableWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/GlozzomPricingTableWidget.md) &ndash; The GlozzomPricingTableWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [GlozzomTwoColumnsTeaserWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/GlozzomTwoColumnsTeaserWidget.md) &ndash; The GlozzomTwoColumnsTeaserWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
+    - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
+    - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
+    - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).
+    - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
+    - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
+- [IconTeaserWidget](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/IconTeaserWidget.md) &ndash; The IconTeaserWidget class.
+    - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
+    - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+    - PicassoWidget::setCopilot &ndash; Sets the copilot.
     - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
     - PicassoWidget::prepare &ndash; Prepares the widget according to the given widget configuration.
     - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).